Harvest Power

-Harvest Power, Inc. was a privately held organics management company headquartered in Waltham, Massachusetts that specializes in converting food waste and yard waste into biofuel, compost, mulch and fertilizer.
+Harvest Power, Inc. was a privately held organics management company headquartered in Waltham, Massachusetts, United States that specializes in converting food waste and yard waste into biofuel, compost, mulch and fertilizer.
 In 2014 Fast Company named it one of the most innovative companies in the world.
 In August of 2020 Harvest Power Orlando ceased operations for unknown reasons and all assets were put up for sale; the company was dissolved in April 2021.

 History

 The company was founded by Paul Sellew in 2008.
 It initially received venture funding from Kleiner Perkins Caufield & Byers and Waste Management, Inc., and later from True North Venture Partners, Industry Ventures, Generation Investment Management, DAG Ventures and others.
 As of February 2014, the company operated 40 facilities in North America including bioenergy facilities, yard waste drop-off and soil- and-mulch pick-up depots for landscapers, contractors and homeowners, and bagging facilities.
 In 2014 Kathleen Ligocki took the position of CEO of the company.
 Its revenue in 2013 was, according to Ligocki, $130 million.
 In 2015, the company was ranked by Waste360 as the 29th largest waste and recycling firm based on 2014 revenues.